Star Trek: Picard: Development

 In June 2018, after becoming sole showrunner of the series Star Trek: Discovery, Alex Kurtzman signed a five-year overall deal with CBS Television Studios to expand the Star Trek franchise beyond Discovery to several new series, miniseries, and animated series.
 One of these new series was reported to star Patrick Stewart, reprising his role of Jean-Luc Picard from the series Star Trek: The Next Generation.
 Kurtzman and Akiva Goldsman (who worked on the first season of Discovery) were attached to the project.
 When CBS had first approached him about making more Star Trek series, Kurtzman included a series featuring Picard on his wish list as he believed the character was the greatest Star Trek captain.
 This was despite Stewart having previously said that he did not want to return to the franchise.

 While developing ideas for the short form companion series Star Trek: Short Treks, Kurtzman and his team developed a story that would have featured Nichelle Nichols reprising her role from Star Trek: The Original Series as Uhura.
 The short would have seen a young Picard visit Uhura in hospital and receive a mission related to the Borg.
 The short did not move forward, but it led to discussions of a short starring Stewart as an older version of Picard.
-The team soon decided that they had enough material to pitch a full series focused on the character to Stewart.
+The team soon decided that they had enough material to pitch to Stewart a full series focused on Picard.
 Kurtzman and Goldsman contacted the actor before January 2018 to discuss this idea, and met with him along with Discovery writer Kirsten Beyer at the Beverly Wilshire Hotel.
 Stewart took the meeting with the intention of turning the project down, but after Beyer convinced him to reconsider he agreed to read a four-page document outlining their ideas.
 At that time, Goldsman invited novelist Michael Chabon, a friend, to work on the project as well and the four ultimately produced a 35-page document that they sent to Stewart.
 Stewart asked to meet with the group again in March 2018, where he expressed his approval of their pitch.
 Stewart said the pitch felt like "something very unusual, and I was intrigued".
 While deciding whether to join the project, Stewart asked Kurtzman that the series be "so different" from previous Star Trek stories, "both what people remember but also not what they're expecting at all, otherwise why do it?"